CODE-WITH-INOSUKE/djs-sb/README.md

 bun run index.js
 ```

 This project was created using `bun init` in bun v1.3.1.
-[Bun](https://bun.com) is a fast all-in-one JavaScript runtime.